fredhohman/fredhohman.github.io/_posts/blog/2015-09-07-georgia-tech-gigabit-internet.md

 <!--more-->

-To do this, I simply loaded up [speedtest.net][speedtest], plugged in my laptop to an ethernet port in the Klaus Advanced Computing Building (Gerogia Tech's College of Computing), and clicked "Begin Test".
+To do this, I simply loaded up [speedtest.net][speedtest], plugged in my laptop to an ethernet port in the Klaus Advanced Computing Building (Georgia Tech's College of Computing), and clicked "Begin Test".

 The results are in two `.gif`'s below: one for download speed and one for upload speed.